SuleimanFarah/sunpy/GSoC-2021-Amarjit-Singh-Gaba.md

 - **Transforming Coordinates to Cartesian form**

 For this task I will need to study different datasets in SunPy and AstroPy that can be plotted in 3D.
 After this I will need to study different coordinate systems and understand what assumptions might be required to project them in 3D cartesian form.
-After building this theoretical knowledge I will develop code for the transformation.
+After building this theoretical knowledge I will start developing code.
-I will start with plotting maps, and then when the initial API is ready I will work on other datasets.
+I will start with plotting maps, and then when the initial API is ready I will work on other things like Images of the sun, magnetic field lines (using pfsspy), drawing heliographic longitude and latitude, drawing differential rotation lines, and AstroPy coordinates.
 I will also need to add the functionality for combining visualisation of multiple objects (like maps and magnetic field lines) which can make 3D plot more useful.
 For this I will need to make sure that different objects perfectly align with their respective coordinates.

 - **Plotting the coordinates**

 After converting the coordinates I will need to plot them in 3D.
 For PyVista, as shown in the demo code ([PR#4591](https://github.com/sunpy/sunpy/pull/4591)), I will have to create PyVista `mesh` which can then be easily plotted.
-It is also worth trying out different 3D visualisation libraries as the installation of PyVista can require multiple dependencies (such as VTK), so I will be trying `matplotlib` and `plotly` as well, and see which one would better suit for the project.
+It is also worth trying out different 3D visualisation libraries as the installation of PyVista can require multiple dependencies (such as VTK), so I will be trying `plotly` as well, and see which one would better suit the project.

 - **Tests and Documentation**